Competency 2. Problem Solving

 How do you answer this question in the best way possible, without getting mired in detail or rambling your way out of selection.

-A simple technique we coach our clients with is the STAR technique.
+A simple way we coach our clients with is the STAR technique.

-or, alternatively you can used the CAR technique which comprises: Context, Action, Result
+or, alternatively you can used the CAR technique which amalgamates the first two elements of STAR and comprises:

-You simply replace the word task with “problem" in STAR and explain about the issue that developed.
-By framing your response this way, you'll avoid rambling and stay focused in your answer.
+By framing your response in this way, you'll avoid rambling and stay focused in your answer.

 Here are the parts you'll want to include in your competency: